-Next Card: If you haven’t yet, it’s time to get a travel card or two.
-Consider the Southwest Plus / Premier and the Chase Sapphire Preferred.
+Next Card: If you haven’t yet, it’s time to get a premium card or two.
+Consider the Southwest Plus / Premier, the Chase Sapphire Preferred, or the Capital One Savor.
 When it comes to premium cards, don’t worry so much about the cash back return rates, but rather, go after the biggest bonuses available to you.
 Due to the fact that high-end cards charge annual fees, you won’t want to keep them open indefinitely.
 Instead, make all of your purchases on one card until you earn the sign-up bonus.
 At that time, apply for a new card and start working towards your next bonus!
 If feasible, put your bonuses to use within the year so that you can cancel each card before you cross over 12 months, saving yourself from paying the annual fee.

 Level Three - Card Churners